Best water filters for hard water: buyers guide

 Reverse osmosis systems

-Reverse osmosis systems take filtration to a whole new level - they strip almost everything out of the water, including minerals.
-If you’re worried about fluoride, nitrates or microplastics, this is the most powerful option.
+They take filtration to a whole new level, removing almost everything from the water — including the minerals that cause limescale.
+If you’re also concerned about things like fluoride, nitrates or microplastics, this is the most powerful option available.

-They usually come with multiple cartridges and a small storage tank, so they take more space and cost more to run.
+They usually come with multiple cartridges and, in traditional setups, a small storage tank — so they take up more space under the sink and can cost more to run.
+However newer 'tankless' designs are now available, which are more compact, faster, and take up significantly less space.

 Best for: Ultra-pure drinking water